13 Best Watches for 2026: What Experts Recommend

 See more picks in our guide to the best affordable watches of the year.

-3. Best Luxury Watch of 2025: Tudor Black Bay 58
+3. Best Luxury Watch: Tudor Black Bay 58

 At around $3935, this isn’t an impulse purchase.
 But Tudor’s connection to Rolex means you’re getting similar quality for significantly less money.
 The Black Bay series represents the sweet spot between accessible luxury and investment potential.